-After writing travel journals for years I finally got up the courage to create a blog for the epic 13 month adventure through the Americas that my (then) boyfriend and I completed at the end of 2013.
-Titled ‘KT and Trav around the world’, it was just a simple google blog for our friends and family to follow our travels.
+After writing travel journals for years, I finally got up the courage to create a blog for the epic 13 month adventure through the Americas that my (then) boyfriend and I completed at the end of 2013.
+Titled ‘KT and Trav around the world’, it was just a simple blog on Blogger for our friends and family to follow our travels.

 Most of all I want to show you that it isn’t as hard as you think.
 You don’t need to be rich.
 You needn’t be afraid.
 There is a whole world of experiences out there waiting to be discovered.

-A big focus of The World on my Necklace will be on my walking adventures.
-There will be a regular walking series that will feature articles about the fantastic walks or hikes that I have been on around the world.
-Some will be well known and pre-plotted.
+A big focus of The World on my Necklace is on my hiking adventures.
+I regularly write about the fantastic walks and hikes that I have been on around the world.
+Some will be well-known and pre-plotted.
 Some I will have mapped myself.

 Drop me a line, I would love to hear from you.